top of page

 Neighborhood 3

 Campanelli Stadium is situated on the campus of Brockton High School, the largest High School in Massachusetts.
 Brockton is a city of about 105,000 residents located 25 miles south of Boston.
-Originally named North Bridgewater, the city was later named in honor of Isaac Brock, the British commanding general at the Battle of Queenston Heights, the first major battle of the War of 1812.
+The city was named in honor of Isaac Brock, the British commanding general at the Battle of Queenston Heights, the first major battle of the War of 1812.
 A couple of trivial facts about Brockton: during the Civil War it was the nation’s largest supplier of shoes, and it is the second windiest city in the United States.

 Fans 1